Charles Eames: Cranbrook and the beginning of furniture design

 At the elder Saarinen's invitation, Charles moved in 1938 with his wife Catherine and daughter Lucia to Michigan to further study architecture at the Cranbrook Academy of Art.
 Charles quickly became an instructor and the head of the industrial design department.
 In order to apply for the Architecture and Urban Planning Program, Eames defined an area of focus—the St. Louis waterfront.
 Together with Eero Saarinen he designed prize-winning furniture for New York's Museum of Modern Art "Organic Design in Home Furnishings" competition.
 He met Ray Kaiser during this project; she was a student at Cranbrook and helped with graphic design.
-Eames and Saarinen's work displayed the new technique of wood molding (originally developed by Alvar Aalto) that Charles would further develop with Ray in many moulded plywood products, including chairs and other furniture, and splints and stretchers for the US Navy during World War II.
+Eames and Saarinen's work displayed the new technique of wood molding (originally developed by Alvar Aalto) that Charles would further develop with Ray in many molded plywood products, including chairs and other furniture, and splints and stretchers for the US Navy during World War II.

 The long-running BBC television program Mastermind features an iconic black chair that was designed by Eames.